RKlompUU/tfhe-rs/tfhe/docs/regex/tutorial.md

     Either { l_re: Box<RegExpr>, r_re: Box<RegExpr> },  // matching the left or right regex (Regex.1)
 }
 ```

+Some features may make most sense to be implemented through post processing of
+the parsed datastructure.
+For example, the case insensitivity feature (the `i`
+Modifier) is implemented in the example implementation by taking the parsed
+RegExpr, and mutating every character mentioned inside to cover both the lower
+case as well as the upper case variant (see function `case_insensitive` in
+`parser.rs` for the example implementation of this).

+The modifier `i` in our Grammar (for enabling case insensitivity) seemed easiest
+to implement by applying a post processing step to the parser.

 We are now able to translate any complex regex into a RegExpr value.
 For example: